 Miami’s tropical climate really hits its apex moving into July.
 One of the hottest months of the year, July sees average daily temperatures rise to 82ºF (28ºC) as average highs soar to around 88ºF (31ºC).
 With average sea temperatures holding steady at 84ºF (29ºC), it’s a great month to cool off in the Atlantic Ocean.

 Although not quite as wet as May or June in volume, July still sees an average of 155 mm of rain, with 15 rain days.
+With the extreme heat & humidity, and ever-looming threat of rainfall, July is a good month to explore indoor attractions like Miami’s cool museums or dining in the city’s top restaurants.

 The last full official month of summer in Miami, August is much of the same as the previous two months.
 Average temperatures still hover around 82ºF (28ºC), with average highs still at a balmy 88ºF (31ºC).